Who is the Contributory Aged Parent (Temporary) Visa Subclass 884 for?

 How Long Does it Take?

-As assessment of eligibility occurs on a case-by-case basis and vary on the applicant’s circumstances, the time it takes for the Department to process you application will vary.
+As assessment of eligibility occurs on a case-by-case basis and varies on the applicant’s circumstances, therefore the time it takes for the Department to process you application will vary.

 While the above circumstances are unavoidable, there are some factors which will ensure you a faster processing time.
 These include: